maidz/NN_RecognizingHandwrittenDigits/README.md

 - Import network2
 - Create your Neural Network with the command *net = network.Network(list_of_number_of_neurons_by_layer, cost_function)* for instance you can run *net = network2.Network([784, 30, 10], cost=network2.CrossEntropy)*
 - Train your Network with *net.SGD(training_data,number_of_epochs, mini_batch_size, learning_rate, lambda, test_data)* (lambda being the regularization parameter to give more importance to the small weights in the cost function).
 You can play with these hyper-parameters to get the most accurate model as possible.
 A good choice can be *net.stochastic_gradient_descent(training_data, 30, 10, 0.5, 5.0, test_data)*.
 Note that the Stochastic Gradient Descent outputs the cost and the accuracy to be able to plot them to tweak the hyper-parameters

+**How to test with your own image**

+- save your image in */test_images*
+- Create and train your NN as explained before
+- import everything from *reality.py*
+- call *image_resize(image_name)* to resize your image to be able to input it in the Network.
+Note that if it is a phone picture you might want to rotate it
+- call *own_test(image_name_resized)* to print the prediction of your number